depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

         </details>

   4. Implement a GAN and train it on Fashion MNIST.
-      * [This notebook](https://colab.research.google.com/drive/1OWZEeF-SB0r1f6mHm-7-hfxd2zsecEwq#scrollTo=Q8YoJ4mejp97) contains a skeleton with boilerplate code and hints
+      * [This notebook](https://colab.research.google.com/drive/1OWZEeF-SB0r1f6mHm-7-hfxd2zsecEwq#scrollTo=Q8YoJ4mejp97) contains a skeleton with boilerplate code and hints.
       * Try various settings of hyper-parameters, other than those suggested, and see if the model converges.
       * Examine samples from various stages of the training.
-Rank them without looking at the corresponding loss and see if your ranking agrees with the loss
+Rank them without looking at the corresponding loss and see if your ranking agrees with the loss.
       <details><summary>Solution</summary>
         <p>
         <a href="https://github.com/eriklindernoren/Keras-GAN/blob/master/dcgan/dcgan.py">Here</a> is a GAN implementation using Keras.